Lethal Company: Gameplay

 The game offers twelve playable moons, including the Company's moon where collected scrap is sold.
 Moons differ in which and how many monsters spawn, as well as the amount and value of scrap available.
 Players must spend credits to access the most dangerous and lucrative moons.
-Moons may randomly have dangerous weather conditions or hazards such as fog, quicksand, lightning storms, flooding, or solar eclipses that hinder players' progress.
+Moons may randomly have dangerous weather conditions or hazards such as fog, quicksand, lightning storms, flooding, solar eclipses or in rare cases, a meteor shower that hinder players' progress.

 Players encounter a variety of creatures while exploring.
 Most are found inside each moon's facility, but some will spawn outdoors.
-Most entities are hostile towards the players, though some creatures, like the Spore Lizard and Hoarding Bug, will remain passive until provoked.
+Most entities are hostile towards the players, though some creatures, like the Spore Lizard, Backwater Gunkfish and Hoarding Bug, will remain passive until provoked.
 The game's monsters include the Thumper, a two-legged beast that can reach high speeds but is bad at making tight turns, and the Bracken, a humanoid creature that stalks its prey before snapping its neck, but runs away when spotted.
 One of the most dangerous enemies is the Jester, an invincible creature inside a giant jack-in-the-box.
 It wanders harmlessly until it spots a player, whereupon it will begin following them before stopping to turn its crank.
-After popping open, it will hunt and kill all players in the facility.
+After popping open, it will hunt and kill all players in the facility until all players are outside.

 Development

 Zeekerss previously developed games on the game creation platform Roblox.
-Lethal Company was released in early access for Microsoft Windows on October 23, 2023.
-In November, Zeekerss said he plans to finish the game within six months.
-He also expressed a desire for content updates to evoke the feeling of breaking into an "alien zoo" and unleashing all the animals.
+Lethal Company was released in early access for Microsoft Windows on October 23, 2023, with development initially planned to be completed within 6 months.
+Zeekerss expressed a desire for content updates to evoke the feeling of breaking into an "alien zoo" and unleashing all the animals.

 Reception

-Lethal Company has received critical acclaim on the online storefront Steam, topping the platform's Global Top Seller list and having 100,000 concurrent players in November 2023.
+Lethal Company has received critical acclaim on the online storefront platform Steam, topping the platform's Global Top Seller list and having 100,000 concurrent players in November 2023.
 Its popularity has been attributed to social media and compared to the similar horror game Phasmophobia.

 Kelsey Raynor of VG247 noted that the game "...might not look like much given its grisly cel-shaded graphics, but fans are wholly obsessed with Lethal Company, and its gruesome aesthetic is clearly just another part of its charm."
 Gabriel Moss of IGN said that "Lethal Company already instills a sense of wonder", and that the game's co-op loot hunts "manage to transcend its limited content and missing systems."
 PCGamesN included Lethal Company on its listing of best horror games available on PC.

 According to an approximate estimate by Push To Talk, Lethal Company has sold more than 10 million copies as of January 2024.

 The player avatar has appeared in the online video game Fortnite as "The Employee", which was added to the game in June 2024 alongside additional cosmetics and an emote based on Lethal Company.